Rampant Scotland Directory!

 Culross Music & Arts Festival

-Culross Festival, Fife, has built up an enviable reputation and now attracts the highest standard of artists to come and perform blues, opera, drama, folk, dance, comedy, jazz, theatre and concluding with a Medieval Burgh Fair.
-It takes place in early August each year in the beautiful gardens of Lord Bruce's Abbey House Estate, while the Burgh Fair takes place on the village green in front of Culross Palace and the Town House.
+Culross Festival, Fife, has built up an enviable reputation and now attracts the highest standard of artists to come and perform blues, opera, drama, folk, dance, comedy, jazz, theatre.
+It takes place in early June each year at The Stables Festival Hub.

 Kirkcudbright Summer Festivities